brianray/mm/README.markdown

 It is xlwt and google spreadsheets on steroids.

 It also supports: input from Django models; taking Psycopg cursors; writing out ascii tables (like psql does); and will soon support HTML tables as output.
-The goal is to have one easy input with lowest possible configuration and support output of many useful table formats.
+The goal is to make it easy to generate many types of useful table files with the least amount of configuration.

 ## Marmir melts in your mouth